finnp/ckanDOWN/readme.md

 Warning: The module will DELETE the data that are in the given resource and format it for its use.

+Not that this is an experiment and rather slow, since it works over the CKAN REST API, e.g. the iterator will do one HTTP request per item.

 ## Example

 ```js